xaxxon/xl/include/xl/regex/README.md

 The results object stores a copy of the original string so as long as the results object is still around, the matching patterns may still be accessed.

+### Regex Result Range Loop

+Puttinga a regex match in a range loop will run the regex over the portion of the original string after the previous successful match and stop when no match is available

+    for (auto & match : Regex(".").match("abc")) {
+        std::cout << match[0] << std::endl;
+    }

+will print out

+    a
+    b
+    c